 access this data, type:

 frame = java.awt.Frame; frameDim = getSize(frame); height = frameDim.height; frameDim.width = 42;

-to data field accessors
+to data field accessors on a

 hostname = address.getHostName; ipaddress = address.getHostAddress;